w3blogfr/jquery-detect-swipe/README.md

     $.detectSwipe.threshold // The number of pixels your finger must move to trigger a swipe event.
 Defaults is 20.
     $.detectSwipe.preventDefault // Should touchmove events be prevented?
 Defaults to true.
+    $.detectSwipe.ignoreMultiTouch // Should swipes be ignored when they're part a multi-touch gesture?
+Default is false (swipe events are still triggered)